Kailyn Lowry Blasts Javi Marroquin For Using Their Son To Deliver Pregnancy News, Claims He Lied

 Kailyn Lowry isn’t happy with the way Javi Marroquin chose to break the news of his girlfriend’s pregnancy to her.

-During a recent episode of the Teen Mom 2 star’s podcast series with Lindsie Chrisley, Coffee Convos, Lowry opened up about the moment she found out that her former husband was expecting his second child with Comeau, who he’s been dating for just months.
+During a recent episode of the Teen Mom 2 star’s podcast series with Lindsie Chrisley, Coffee Convos, Lowry opened up about the moment she found out that her former husband was expecting his second child with Comeau, whom he’s been dating for just months.

-According to the mother of three, it all started after Marroquin requested he have Lincoln for the weekend so that he and the four-year-old could spend time with some cousins who were in town.
+According to the mother of three, it all started after Marroquin requested he have Lincoln for the weekend so that he and the 4-year-old could spend time with some cousins who were in town.

 After suspecting something was going on between Marroquin and Comeau, who reconciled earlier this year after briefly dating last summer, Lowry confronted Marroquin with questions about a potential pregnancy.
 However, at first, Marroquin lied about Comeau being pregnant and assured Lowry that they were not preparing to start a family together.
 Then, after being asked again, Marroquin reportedly told Lowry that Comeau was expecting his child.